At the top of the charts

 And finally, as an integral part of the strategy development phase, you need to consider its renewal or reiteration, and integrate this into the plan.
 Strategy development and strategy implementation are not two separate things but rather an interconnected cycle.
 You may need more than one strategy (re)development workshop both before and during implementation.
 This is because your environment can change unpredictably: Renewing strategy development (consciously, not “on-the-fly”) doesn’t mean that you didn’t think of everything.
 Integrating agility into the strategy development process is just smart in an uncertain world.

-IMD Business School in Lausanne, Switzerland and Singapore has been ranked first in open programs by the Financial Times seven years in a row (2012-2018).
+IMD Business School in Lausanne, Switzerland and Singapore has been ranked first in open programs by the Financial Times eight years in a row (2012-2019).
 IMD has been training global leaders for more than 70 years.